judas-christ/static2000/docs/Reference.md

 Type: `Number`

 The sort order for this page.
 Can be explicitly defined by prefixing the filename with a number and a dash.
 Eg. `2-page-name.jade` will become a page named `page-name` with an `order` of 2.
 Useful when pages should not be listed alphabetically.
-This property can be overwritten by defining the order in the YAML front matter of the page.

 ### model.children([filter])